ShripadBhat27/Sahayya/README.md

 - Support more file formats for post such as video and documents
 - Add `Ask for help` formatted post to increase convenience of NGO

-## Tech used
+## Tech used:
 - Android Studio IDE
 - Java Programming Language
 - Firebase for database and authentication
 - Libraries such as glide , material

-## Group Members:
+## Group Members and contribution:
 ```
+Akshay Pawar - worked on new post, feed and designed skeleton of app
 Atharva Nhavkar - Worked on UI of app and documentations
 Piyush Khurud - Worked on transancation i.e. Donation  part of app
 Shriharsh Patil - Worked on UI of app
 Shripad Bhat - Worked on Authentication ( login and register ) and database related part of app
-Akshay Pawar - worked on new post, feed and designed skeleton of app
 ```

 Logos designed by ```Shubham Dhage```